conanzhangtech/conanzhang.tech/exampleSite/content/kb/vmware001.md

     </tr>
   </table>

-e: Copy / download the CSR
+d: Copy / download the CSR

 ###### Step 3b: Import the CSR into the Web Enrollment URL, and download the Base64 certificate, and download and convert the Domain Controller Ceriifcate Chain into Base64 from the CA.